Election 2020: Mental health, dental care, Pharmac - Labour releases $1b health wishlist

-The Labour Party wants every primary and intermediate student to have mental health support and inject hundreds of millions of dollars into reducing waiting lists and boosting Pharmac's wallet.
+The Labour Party wants every primary and intermediate student to have mental health support and will inject hundreds of millions of dollars into reducing waiting lists and boosting Pharmac's wallet.

 Labour leader Jacinda Ardern and health spokesman Chris Hipkins released the party's health policy in Auckland this morning.
-She was due to give a press conference at 11am but is running behind.

 The expansion of mental health support would be based on the Mana Ake programme in Canterbury, which has helped people deal with the earthquakes and terror attack.